btc-script-explorer/scantool/docs/rest-api/v1/blockchain_analysis.md

 ### Binary Files in Ordinals

 There were 6187 binary files (including javascript, css and markdown files) encoded among the ordinals analyzed.
 They ranged in file size from 35 bytes to 396484 bytes.
-By far the most common file types found were images.
+The vast majority of files found were images.
 The content of the images was not examined.
 The number of each file type found is shown here.

 File Type | Count | %